Bharath1910/web-dev-learning/README.md

 - I have to study for university exams, so I won't be studying for next 3 to 4 days.
 Bye!
 ## Date: 2nd July 2022
 - Back from my studies and back to work!!
+- Completed the started project and it looks amazing :D

 ![image](./src/06/two.png)